NordicPlayground/nrf-docker/README.md

 docker build -t nrfconnect-sdk --build-arg sdk_nrf_version=v2.4-branch .
 ```

+> [!NOTE]
-> 🍏 _Note:_ To build for a Mac with the M1 architecture, you need to specify the `arm64` architecture when building: `--build-arg arch=arm64`.
+> To build for a Mac with the M1 architecture, you need to specify the `arm64` architecture when building: `--build-arg arch=arm64`.

+> [!NOTE]
-> ℹ️ The `sdk_nrf_version` build argument can be used to specify what version of the nRF Connect SDK that will be used when looking up dependencies with pip for the SDK and it's west dependency repositories.
+> The `sdk_nrf_version` build argument can be used to specify what version of the nRF Connect SDK that will be used when looking up dependencies with pip for the SDK and it's west dependency repositories.
 The value can be a git _tag_, _branch_ or _sha_ from the [nRF Connect SDK repository](https://github.com/nrfconnect/sdk-nrf).

 ### Use pre-built image from Dockerhub

+> [!NOTE]
-> ℹ️ This is a convenient way to quickly build your firmware but using images from untrusted third-parties poses the risk of exposing your source code.
+> This is a convenient way to quickly build your firmware but using images from untrusted third-parties poses the risk of exposing your source code.
 > There is no guarantee (e.g. cryptographic signature) about what this image contains.
 > When publishing the image this project only ensures through automation that it can be used to build nRF Connect SDK examples.
 > The entire image creation and publication is automated (build on GitHub Actions, and served by Dockerhub), which means there are multiple systems that can be compromised, during and after publication.